Concrete Compass: Low carbon concrete

 Navigating to useful resources and guidance

-Our latest guidance on low carbon concrete is in the 'How to specify lower carbon concrete' article, in Concrete Quarterly, Spring 2021.
+Our latest published guidance on low carbon concrete is in the article The Formula in Concrete Futures: Spring 2023.

 - Specifying Sustainable Concrete - This publication assists designers in optimising the sustainable credentials of concrete through specification.
 The guide focuses on concrete, its constituent materials and how the variation of specification can influence embodied carbon; the performance of fresh and hardened concrete (e.g. strength gain, durability); the use of recycled/secondary materials as well as information on responsible sourcing and assessment methods.